Efficient Bayesian Inference from Noisy Pairwise Comparisons: User Study Platform

 All pairwise comparisons on the CLIC2024 \citep{clic2024} dataset were collected using the Mabyduck platform \citep{mabyduck}.
 A screenshot of the platform can be seen in \Cref{fig:mabyduck_screenshot}.
 The task asks: ``Which image looks more similar to the reference image?''
 Ties are not allowed, and all pairs were selected uniformly at random.

 To study rater quality, we split the IHQ dataset into screened and unscreened subsets.
-Screened raters passed pre-tests for color vision, display contrast, and sensitivity to subtle differences, and completed training comparisons choosing the higher-quality image to reinforce evaluation criteria.
+Screened raters passed routine visual pre-tests for color vision, display contrast, and sensitivity to subtle differences, and completed training comparisons choosing the higher-quality image to reinforce evaluation criteria.
+Sessions were short (typically under about 10 minutes), so within-session attention drift is likely limited.

 \Cref{fig:color_shape_tests} shows four example images from the pre-screening process.
 The first two are standard color blindness tests, where raters must correctly identify the number shown in each pattern.
 The final two images are shape detection tests designed to evaluate the raters' sensitivity to low-contrast objects: one features a light gray shape on a white background, and the other a dark gray shape on a black background.
 These pre-screening tests help ensure that only raters with adequate visual capabilities contribute to the screened subset.